Serving Opportunities at Journey

 REVERB High School Small Group Leader – Lead a small group of boy or girl students as they discuss and apply the lesson they are taught each Wednesday evening at 7:00PM.

 Please note that background checks are required for all positions.
-If you have questions about the Family Ministries teams at Journey, contact Pastor Ryan Tucker, Pastor of Family Ministry.
+If you have questions about the Next Gen Ministry teams at Journey, contact Pastor Ryan Tucker, Next Gen Pastor.
 Complete our online volunteer form for children’s ministry.

 Buddy Break – Be a Buddy (Journey volunteer) providing one-on-one attention to kids with special needs by assisting them while playing games, doing crafts, hearing and singing music, bouncing, enjoying pet therapy, watching live performances, and more.
 Volunteer as a Buddy.
 Learn More and register as a Volunteer at Buddy Break.